 The second option is much closer to the city's doorstep.
 Just a few yards down Castlehill (the top section of the Royal Mile) from the esplanade of Edinburgh Castle is the Scotch Whisky Experience, a 5 Star Visitor Attraction located within an old school building.
 To avoid confusion it is worth noting that this used to be called the Scotch Whisky Heritage Centre.

 At first sight it might seem a slightly odd idea: to learn about an important part of Scotland's heritage by visiting somewhere with no historical links with that heritage.
 You should have no such doubts.
 The Scotch Whisky Experience is a superb place to visit.

 On one level it is the perfect introduction to scotch whisky for those who know nothing beyond the fact that it is important to Scotland, and perhaps that it tastes nice.
 But the Experience is not just for beginners: there is something here for everyone.
 Even those who have visited many distilleries across Scotland will find they emerge from the Scotch Whisky Experience having thoroughly enjoyed themselves, and more than a little wiser than they were when they went in.

 So what does a visit to the Scotch Whisky Experience offer?
 Well most visitors will want to take part in one of the full interactive tours, in a group under the guidance of an enthusiastic and knowledgable (and often multilingual) guide.
-Opening hours and admission prices can be found via the links on the right.
+Opening hours and admission prices can be found via the links on this page.

 There are a number of different tours on offer, including the Silver and Gold Tours, plus a number of more specialised offerings.
 There are also private tutored whisky tastings and blending sessions available.
 It is perhaps simplest to discuss the Silver Tour as this forms the basis for most of the others, with extras such as additional tastings or dining experiences added on to differentiate between them.